Marconiadsf/gcp-series/README.md

 	```
 	git clone https://github.com/Marconiadsf/gcpseries.git
 	```
-If you dont want to install git, you can also download the repository as a ZIP file and extract it.
+If you don't want to install git, you can also download the repository as a ZIP file and extract it.
 Unzip the file into the gcp-series folder you created above.
 Now cd into the gcp-series folder for the unzipped files:
 	```